Using HyperCube – An AI approach to mineral exploration data integration for targeting

 Traditional approaches to data integration for targeting typically focused on statistical classification models, employing numerous assumptions that are generally not met in practice.
 Recent, successful advances in stochastic, non-Euclidean approaches to the problem of understanding complex data relationships have been made in disciplines such as genomics and epidemiology.
 Predictive models are constructed from the integration of complex data sets without the limiting assumptions of traditional statistical approaches.
 These new approaches can easily handle continuous, discrete, noisy, and missing data without the imposition of statistical models or assumptions.
 In partnership with HyperCube Research, we are applying such an approach to the exploration targeting problem.
 The method provides a series of robust rules describing the relationship between input exploration data variables and mineral occurrences.
 The rules discovered are typically of much greater utility than statistical trend observations.
 These methods have the potential to improve discovery rates when applied as part of a carefully planned and systematic process of modelling, interpretation, and target generation.

-Case study: Using predictive modelling in mineral exploration – Mount Dore area, AU
+Using predictive modelling in mineral exploration – Mount Dore area, AU

 This approach can be applied wherever conventional Weights-of-Evidence, logistic regression, neural networks, or other data-driven approaches would be appropriate.
 Hypercube analyzes relationships amongst many variables simultaneously in multi-dimensional data space rather than criteria by criteria.
 It removes the difficulties of determining “cut-offs” or thresholds for individual exploration criteria by replacing them with more interpretively useful multi-parameter “rules” driven by geological reasoning.